 The most straightforward generalization of the usual idea of a limit to random variables is easy to define, but virtually useless.
-If for every sample point $\omega$ we had $\lim{n\to\infty} Y_n(\omega) = Y(\omega)$ in the usual sense of convergence of numbers, then we could say that $Y_n$ converges pointwise to Y, that is, for every sample point in the sample space.
-Unfortunately it is rarely possible to prove so strong a result, nor is it necessary.
+If for every sample point ω we had $\lim{n\to\infty} Y_n(\omega) = Y(\omega)$ in the usual sense of convergence of numbers, then we could say that Y_n converges pointwise to Y, that is, for every sample point in the sample space.
+Unfortunately it is rarely possible to prove so strong a result, nor is it necessary, nor is it usually true.

 A slight variation of this yields a far more important important notion of convergence.
-A sequence of random variables $Y_n$ , n = 1, 2, ..., is said to converge to a random variable Y with probability one or convergence w.p.
-1 if the set of samples points $\omega$ such that $\lim{n\to\infty} Y_n(\omega) = Y(\omega)$ is an event with probability one.
+A sequence of random variables Y_n , $n = 1, 2, \ldots$, is said to converge to a random variable Y with probability one or converge w.p.
+1 if the set of samples points ω such that $\lim{n\to\infty} Y_n(\omega) = Y(\omega)$ is an event with probability one.
 Thus a sequence converges with probability one if it converges pointwise on a set of probability one, it can do anything outside of that set, e.g., converge to something else or not converge at all.
 Since the total probability of all such bad sequences is 0, this has no practical significance.
-Although the easiest useful concept of convergence to define, it is the most difficult to work with and most proofs involving convergence with probability are far beyond the mathematical prerequisites and capabilities of this course.
+Although convergence w.p.
+1 is the easiest useful concept of convergence to define, it is the most difficult to use.
+Most proofs involving convergence with probability one are beyond the mathematical prerequisites and capabilities of this book.
 Hence we will focus on two other notions of convergence that are perhaps less intuitive to understand, but are far easier to use when proving results.
 First note, however, that there are many equivalent names for convergence with probability one.
 It is often called convergence almost surely and abbreviated a.s. or convergence almost everywhere and abbreviated a.e.
-Convergence with probability one will not be considered in any depth here, but some toy examples will be considered in the problems to help get the concept across.
+Convergence with probability one will not be considered in any depth here, but some toy examples will be considered in the problems to help get the concept across and a special case of the strong law of large numbers will be proved in an optional section.

-Henceforth two definitions of convergence of random variables will be emphasized, both well suited to the type of results developed here (and one that is used in the first such results, Bernoulli's weak law of large numbers for iid random processes).
+Henceforth two definitions of convergence for random variables will be emphasized, both well suited to the type of results developed here (and one that was used in historically the first such results, Bernoulli's weak law of large numbers for iid random processes).
 The first is convergence in mean square, convergence of the type seen in the last section, which leads to a result called a mean ergodic theorem.
 The second is called convergence in probability, which is implied by the first and leads to a result called the weak law of large numbers.
 The second result will follow from the first via a simple but powerful inequality relating probabilities and expectations.
-A sequence of random variables $Y_n$ ; n = 1, 2, ... is said to converge in mean square or converge in quadratic mean to a random variable Y if

-$$\lim{n \to \infty} E[(Y_n - Y)^2] = 0$$
+A sequence of random variables Y_n ; n = 1, 2, ... is said to converge in mean square or converge in quadratic mean to a random variable Y if $E[|Y_n|^2] < \infty$ all n and

-This is also written $Y_n \to Y$ in mean square or $Y_n \to Y$ in quadratic mean.
+$$\lim{n \to \infty} E[|Y_n - Y|^2] = 0 .$$

-If $Y_n$ converges to Y in mean square, we state this convergence mathematically by writing where lim is an acronym for "limit in the mean."
+This is also written $Y_n \to Y$ in mean square or $Y_n \to Y$ in quadratic mean or by where l.i.m. is an acronym for "limit in the mean."
 Although it is likely not obvious to the novice, it is important to understand that convergence in mean square does not imply convergence with probability one.
-Examples converging in one sense and not the other may be found in problem 32
+Examples converging in one sense and not the other may be found in problem 4.36.

-$$\lim{n\to\infty} Y_n = Y \;,$$
+$$\lim{n\to\infty}Y_n=Y\ ,$$